 Leggett & Platt fight back with the weight limit.
 Their limit goes all the way up to 800lbs where the Ease taps out at 650lbs.
 That is a significant difference when you consider the idea of kids jumping into the bed too.
 Leggett & Platt have also made their newest frame 30lbs lighter than the typical adjustable base.

 Finally, we look at the paperwork.
 The warranties are quite

 comparable, so it would come down to what you personally would feel is more

 important.
 Sealy has better coverage on the parts, while Leggett & Platt

 have better coverage on the frame.
 Both have long warranties that are going to

 cover the bases for many years.
-Both are designed, engineered and assembled in America.
-At the
+Both are designed, engineered and assembled in

-high-end features at a price many people will be able to afford.
+The best part of these two adjustable bases is that Sealy and Leggett & Platt are both offering adjustable bed bases with some high-end features at a price many people will be able to afford.